 Day 6: Plant air purifiers

 Instead of using chemical-laden aerosols and fragrances, opt for greening your home with greenery!
 They not only convert carbon dioxide to oxygen, they also filter out organic toxins or volatile organic compounds(VOCs).
 Plants filter out benzene, formaldehyde, ethylene glycol, methylene chloride, xylene, touline and many others.
 These compounds pose health risks and are carcinogenic as well.
-Cell health quality, immunity, nervous and respiratory can be affected when overexposed to these chemicals.
+Cellular health, immunity, nervous and respiratory can be affected when overexposed to these chemicals.

 Popular indoor plants that purify the air exceptionally well (and even reduce some chemicals to up to 85% in 24 hours!) include: Japanese royal ferns, spider plants, Boston ferns, purple waffle plants, English ivy, areca palms, golden pothos, aloe vera, snake plants, clairy plant, Chinese evergreen, eucalyptus, chrysanthemum, African violets and peace lilies.